Lee Fitzpatrick is pictured on his way to scoring the Ireland Under-20s' opening try against England ©Brendan Moran/Sportsfile

 HT: England Under-20s 14 Ireland Under-20s 7

-Leinster Academy back rower Neill was the player-of-the-match for the second week running, as Andrew Browne’s youngsters made it back-to-back bonus wins to temporarily draw level with France at the top of the U-20 Six Nations table.
+Leinster Academy back rower Neill was the player-of-the-match for the second week running, as Andrew Browne’s youngsters made it back-to-back bonus wins to move up two places to second, behind France, in the U-20 Six Nations table.

-Full-back Byrne had a big influence again at the Rec, and his early break was followed by Fitzpatrick’s 10th-minute opener.
-Unbeaten across the first two rounds, England hit back to lead 14-7 at half-time courtesy of scores from George Pearson and Connor Treacy.
+Full-back Byrne was influential again at the Recreation Ground, and an early break by the backs was followed by Fitzpatrick’s 10th-minute opener.
+Unbeaten across the first two rounds, England hit back to lead 14-7 at half-time courtesy of scores from George Pearson and Connor Treacey.

-Impressive out-half Tom Wood made it a double-scores lead (28-14) with all three conversions, and despite Ollie Davies grabbing England’s third try, replacement Charlie O’Shea’s cracking 75th-minute penalty had the visitors out of reach.
+Impressive out-half Tom Wood made it a double-scores lead (28-14) with all three conversions, and despite Nick Lilley grabbing England’s third try, replacement Charlie O’Shea’s cracking 75th-minute penalty had the visitors out of reach.

 The result continues Ireland’s fine recent record in the Championship on English soil.
 They have now won three of their last four away games against England in the U-20 Six Nations, and also drew 32-all in Bath two years ago.